ktbs/ktbs/doc/source/tutorials/model-rest-turtle.rst

 We now define the types of relation that may exist between obsels in our model.
-Just like obsel types and attributes, relation types are named with a URI relative to that of the model.
+Just like obsel types and attributes, relation types are named with an IRI relative to that of the model.
 The type(s) of the obsels from which the relation can originate is specified with ``:hasRelationDomain``.
 The type(s) of the obsels to which the relation can point is specified with ``:hasRelationRange``.